Cardinal-Cryptography/PSP22/README.md

 ### 5. Burnable and Mintable extensions

-The `PSP22Data` class contains also `burn` and `mint` methods, which can be used to implement `PSP22Burnable` and `PSP22Mintable` extensions and make your token burnable and/or mintable.
+The `PSP22Data` class contains also `burn`, `burn_from` and `mint` methods, which can be used to implement `PSP22Burnable` and `PSP22Mintable` extensions and make your token burnable and/or mintable.
 An example implementation follows the same pattern as for the base trait:
 ```
 impl PSP22Burnable for Token {
     #[ink(message)]